splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/configuration/advanced-nodejs-otel-configuration.rst

      - Whether to activate all the embedded instrumentations.
 The default value is ``true``.
 When you set this setting to ``false``, use ``OTEL_INSTRUMENTATION_<NAME>_ENABLED=true`` to selectively turn on instrumentations.
    * - ``OTEL_INSTRUMENTATION_<NAME>_ENABLED``
      -
      - When set to ``true``, this setting activates a specific instrumentation, as defined by replacing ``<NAME>`` with the name of the instrumentation.
 The name isn't case sensitive.
-For a complete list of available instrumentations, see :ref:`nodejs-instrumentations`.
+For a complete list of available instrumentations, see :ref:`nodes-requirements`.

+For example, to turn off all default instrumentations and only turn on the ``bunyan`` instrumentation, set the following environment variables:

+.. code-bloc:: shell

+   export OTEL_INSTRUMENTATION_COMMON_DEFAULT_ENABLED=true
+   export OTEL_INSTRUMENTATION_bunyan_ENABLED=true

+The previous settings only apply to instrumentations loaded by the Splunk Distribution of OpenTelemetry JS by default.
+When using the programmatic API to supply a list of user-specified instrumentations, they have no effect.

 .. _trace-configuration-nodejs: